Data-drone/timeseries_replay/README.md

 this application will hopefully be able to do some of that

+See examples folder for some example code
 ## Current Sources

 Read:
 - SQLAlchemy compatible sources
+- Parquet File

 Write:
 - Folder on Disk